Skip to content

 Dress Expectations: For health and safety reasons, appropriate attire, including shoes, are required while indoors on campus.

-Explosives, Fireworks, or Dangerous Weapons: The possession or use of explosives, fireworks and other dangerous weapons on campus and/or within the college community including on and off campus housing units is prohibited.
+Explosives, Fireworks, or Dangerous Weapons: The possession or use of explosives, fireworks, and other dangerous weapons on campus and/or within the college community including on and off campus housing units is prohibited.

 False Information or Obstruction of Justice involves furnishing false information to the college with the intent to deceive or obstruct justice in any way and is unacceptable.
 Examples include, but are not limited to, the falsification of admissions application information and falsification of academic credentials, such as transcripts from other institutions.